 - Spray or lightly drizzle with oil.
 Place in the oven for 20 min, until cooked through and golden.

-- Alternatively, heat a non-stick frying pan over a medium / high heat.
+- Alternatively, heat a large skillet over medium-high heat.
 Add 2 tablespoon of oil and gently place the croquettes in the frying pan.
 Fry for around 4-5 min on each side.

 Recipe Notes

 - I do not add anything to my mashed potato when making croquettes.
-However if you have leftover mash, made with butter and milk etc, then you can still use it.
+However, if you have leftover mash, made with butter and milk etc, then you can still use it.
+If making the mash for this you will need approximately 430g / 15oz raw peeled potatoes.

 - I used canned salmon in this recipe but cooked fresh salmon works well too.
-Remove all bones and skin.
+Remove any bones and skin before using.

-- I like to use panko breadcrumbs as I love the crispy results it gives, you can use any breadcrumb though.
-OPTIONAL (if baking and you want to achieve a more golden look to your croquettes) Place breadcrumbs on a baking tray, spray with oil and bake on the top shelf for around 10 mins (until golden)
+I've llisted the drained weight of the salmon, as different brands can vary.
+As a guide (what I found), a 400g (14oz) can typically yield around 250g (9oz) of drained salmon. - I like to use panko breadcrumbs as I love the crispy results it gives, you can use any breadcrumb, though.
+OPTIONAL (if baking and you want to achieve a more golden look to your croquettes) Place breadcrumbs on a baking tray, spray with oil and bake on the top shelf for around 10 mins (until golden) - Just keep an eye on them as they can turn to burnt very quickly!

-- Chilling allows the mixture to firm up and makes it easier to coat and cooks better.
+- Chilling allows the mixture to firm up and makes it easier to coat and cook better.

 Lynne Brettargh